DFE/MONK/doc/source/devel.rst

     The bug was fixed by changing `>0` to `>=0`.

-    For more details see GitHub Issue #312.
+    For more details see GitHub issue #312.

     Signed-off-by: Peter Parker <parker@dresearch-fe.de>
     Acked-by: Bruce Wayne <wayne@dresearch-fe.de>